Arthur Murray: The start of Arthur Murray Studios

 After WWII, Murray's business grew with the rise of interest in Latin dance, and he regularly taught and broadcast in Cuba in the 1950s.
 Murray went on television with a dance program hosted by his wife, Kathryn; The Arthur Murray Party ran from 1950 to 1960, on CBS, NBC, DuMont, ABC, and then on CBS.
 Among the Arthur Murray dance instructors in the early 1950s was future television evangelist D. James Kennedy, who won first prize in a nationwide dance contest.
 He appeared as a guest on the June 17, 1956, episode of What's My Line?.

 The Murrays retired in 1964; but they continued to be active for some time, appearing as guests on the Dance Fever disco show in the late 1970s.
 By then, there were more than 3,560 dance studios bearing his name.
 In 2020, about 275 Arthur Murray Studios remained in operation.
 Arthur Murray Dance Studios claims to be the second-oldest franchised company (the first, A&W Restaurants, began in 1919).
 In 2012, Arthur Murray Studios celebrated more than 100 years of teaching dance at over 270 Arthur Murray Dance Studios in 22 countries across the globe.
 These range from studios in Australia (where the prestigious Crows Nest and Parramatta Dance Studios are located) and throughout North America, South America, Europe and Asia.

 Death

 For many years, Murray had two homes – one in Honolulu and another in Rye, New York.
 He died at his Honolulu home at the age of 95; according to his daughter, Phyllis Murray McDowell, pneumonia was the cause of death.
 He had been active and in good health until a short time before his death.

 In popular culture

 Hal Borne and His Orchestra recorded the Mercer-Schertzing song in a Soundie released May 25, 1942, with the Three Murtah Sisters.

+The name and franchise of Arthur Murray were prominently referenced in the popular song "Arthur Murray Taught Me Dancing in a Hurry", published in 1942 by Johnny Mercer and Victor Schertzinger.
+The song was featured in the film The Fleet's In and was covered by various artists, including the Jimmy Dorsey Orchestra and Betty Hutton.

+Arthur Murray is mentioned in Richard Brautigan's book "Dreaming of Babylon".

+Arthur Murray and his dance lesson patterns are mentioned in Steve Goodman's song, "Would You Like To Learn To Dance?"

+Arthur Murray is mentioned in "Dirty Dancing" movie as Johnny's dance teacher.

+Arthur Murray is mentioned in the 1953 popular song "Just Another Polka" written by Frank Loesser and Milton DeLugg.